Jakobish/Jakobish/README.md

 # Kobi Shahar
 **Principal Engineer | AI & Automation Architect | Enterprise Modernization Expert**
-Tel Aviv, Israel · ✉️ kobi@virtualbox.co.il · 🌐 [LinkedIn](#) · [GitHub](#)
+Tel Aviv, Israel · kobi@virtualbox.co.il · LinkedIn · GitHub

 ---

 ## About Me
 Hi, I’m **Kobi Shahar** — a software and electrical engineer, entrepreneur, and lifelong builder.
 For over two decades I’ve been designing systems that make technology simpler, faster, and smarter.
 I started by building **LiveDNS**, one of Israel’s first automated hosting platforms, long before “DevOps” was a word.
 Later I founded **VirtualBox Technologies**, helping enterprises modernize infrastructure, optimize costs, and bring automation where it matters most.

 In recent years, my focus shifted toward **AI systems architecture** — integrating **LLMs, agentic RAG frameworks, and MCP-based reasoning pipelines** that connect knowledge and automation in real time.
-I see AI not as a replacement for people, but as a **force multiplier** — making talented teams even better.
+I see AI not as a replacement for people, but as a *force multiplier* — making talented teams even better.

 I thrive where technology meets people: mentoring, simplifying, and creating elegant solutions that last.
 Not chasing hype — just building things that actually work.

-When I’m not coding or optimizing workflows, you’ll find me **designing surfboards, sketching, or exploring AI-driven creativity tools.**
+When I’m not coding or optimizing workflows, you’ll find me designing surfboards, sketching, or exploring AI-driven creativity tools.
 Always learning.
 Always improving.

 ---